![]() |

 places before panicking and lo and behold, she had 3 newborns that

-she’d birthed beneath a garbage bag that sat in the center of the
+she’d birthed beneath an unused garbage bag that sat in the center of the

 room.
 Mom and babies were returned to the cage and the rest of their